'Red Light On, Gaadi Off' campaign launch postponed, LG's approval awaited: Gopal Rai | Business

 ''It is very unfortunate.
 The file was sent to the LG on October 21 but he has not approved it yet,'' Rai said.

-The campaign to control pollution was successfully carried out in October 2020 and in 2021, he said.
+The campaign to control pollution was successfully conducted in October 2020 and in 2021, he said.

 The Delhi government first launched the 'Red Light On, Gaadi Off' campaign on October 16, 2020.